 -Steven Turckes and Melanie Kahl.
 “What Schools Can Learn from Google, IDEO, and Pixar.”

 Grayson has been designed precisely to create such “meaningful collisions” among bright minds with various gifted academic strengths.
-The curriculum level will be set between one and three years above that available in typical classrooms for children of the same ages, with further flexibility available in subjects depending on need.
-Cross-pollination of themes and ideas will be a key element of the success of the program.
-The curriculum is stacked with direct instruction in core subjects, student-designed projects in their areas of Concentration using authentic problems and methods of exploration as well as guided independent study — a pedagogical approach that requires students to notice and play with links and connections across the traditional separation of academic disciplines.
+The curriculum level is set between one and three years above that available in typical classrooms for children of the same ages, with further flexibility available in subjects depending on need.
+Cross-pollination of ideas is a key element of the success of the program.
+The curriculum is stacked with direct instruction in core and creative subjects, student-designed projects using authentic problems and methods of exploration, as well as guided independent study — a pedagogical approach that requires students to notice and play with links and connections across the traditional separation of academic disciplines.

 Grayson’s unique integration of independent study and project-based learning means that there is time set aside every day for inquiry, both guided and independent, in which students explore their own ideas and collaborate on group projects.
-Older students, especially, choose Concentrations, which allow them to focus on an area of interest, and to gain a level of expertise in their selected field.
-In this way, Grayson will demand sophisticated, interdisciplinary thinking from its students in a new educational paradigm that challenges multiple avenues of perception and learning.
-It will be an ideal environment for students who are eager to engage their brains at levels far beyond what a typical classroom can provide.
+Older students, especially, are given the freedom to concentrate on areas of passion, which allows them to gain a level of expertise in their selected fields.
+In this way, Grayson demands sophisticated, interdisciplinary thinking from its students in a new educational paradigm that challenges multiple avenues of perception and learning.
+It is an ideal environment for students who are eager to engage their brains at levels far beyond what a typical classroom can provide.